fstark/portal/docs/findings.md

 Cmd 'B':

 Reads hex number from keyboard, must be 0-3
-Followed by 4 hex digits
+Followed by 4 hex digits which are ignored.

+Cmd '*':

+Weird command that juse echoes the keyboard on a loop

+Cmd '&':

+Allows to edit the value of 'HL' at boot (initially 0110H)